sac1hin/record-management-system/README.md

-# Record Management System

-A simple React-Redux application to manage records including Name, Email, Phone, and Address.
-This project demonstrates how to create, display, and manage records using React and Redux.

-## Features

-- Create new records
-- Display a list of records (Name, Email, Phone)
-- Delete records

-## Technologies Used

-- React
-- Redux Toolkit
-- TypeScript
-- Tailwind CSS

 ## Getting Started

 These instructions will help you get a copy of the project up and running on your local machine for development and testing purposes.